charouzic/prime-numbers-API/README.md

 ## Implementation choices
 ### Languague and IDE
-I did not have previous experience with Java or Scala so I chose Scala for this project as it is the main technology used in Dixa.
-I liked its syntax, flexibility, possibility to write in an object oriented as well as functional way.
+I liked the syntax of scala, flexibility, possibility to write in an object oriented as well as functional way.
 I look forward to get closer to the syntax even more and especially to leverage all the functional capabilities.
 As an IDE I chose [Intellij Idea](https://www.jetbrains.com/idea/) from jetbrains which I really liked and for a person without
 Scala or Java background the environment was nice and helpful with all the possibilities, shortucts, etc. I also used the recommended sbt tool for creating the projects which helped a lot with all the settings.